Mobile Security Tips

 Tips on Mobile Device Security

-- Enable the device to erase all data after 10 unsuccessful passcode authentications.
+- Enable the device to erase all data after 10 unsuccessful log in attempts.

 - Do not use auto-complete features that remember user names and/or passwords.

-- Backup - If possible, backup important files in case your device is lost or stolen.
+- Backup regularly - Backup important files to your computer (or other device) in case your device is lost, stolen, or broken.